 Despite the pouring rain, which allowed us to picture what happened here in the Battle of Passchendaele quite vividly, the students continued to be interested and engaged and it was here under the cross of sacrifice where we all gathered to lay our USH wreath.
 We then visited Langemark, one of only four German cemeteries in the Flanders region, and students were immediately struck by the sombre contrast.
 Here we showed our respect to the German soldiers who lost their lives by laying another USH wreath.

+Now on our way back home, we stopped at the town of Poperinge, a place behind the frontlines where British soldiers could relax and be human again.
 Here, students were faced with the difficult concept of the ‘Death’ cells where British soldiers were imprisoned and in rare cases shot at dawn for serious civilian crimes and military crimes such as cowardice.

-whole trip and made this a really enjoyable experience for all.
+I would like to thank the students who were fantastic throughout the whole trip and made this a really enjoyable experience for all.
 I would also like to thank Miss Simpson, Miss Sackmann and Mr Bhardwaj for their great effort and support on the trip and the colleagues back at USH who supported the trip and made sure everything ran smoothly back in school.
 The students really were a credit to our school and I was extremely proud of them all.

 Subject Leader for History